Male Pattern Baldness

 Incidence of Male-Pattern Baldness.
 In men, hair loss is a very common problem.
 Easy to remember numbers are:

-• 20% of men in their 20′s are effected
+20% of men in their 20′s are effected

-• 30% of men in their 30′s
+30% of men in their 30′s are effected

-• 40% or men in their 40′s
+40% of men in their 40′s are effected

 This pattern continues even to the decade of the 90′s where virtually all men will have hair loss.
 It is also important to remember that even men with a “full head of hair” in middle age will have some degree of thinning and recession.
 Indeed, a 50 year old male with a juvenile hairline is so uncommon that it appears almost unnatural.
 This concept is important to remember when creating an anterior hairline.
 The hairline should look natural at the time that the surgery is performed, but continue to look natural as the person ages.
 Please see the Hair Transplantation – Frontal Hairline page for further discussion of creation of the frontal hairline.